×

 When the Coroner is involved

-A post-mortem examination may happen if the death was unexpected and suspicious and in this case, consent is not needed.
+A post-mortem examination may happen if the death was unexpected or suspicious and in this case, consent is not needed.
 A post-mortem may also occur by request from the family to find out the cause of death or if the hospital wishes to do medical research.
 In both of these cases, consent is needed from the family.

 If the coroner is investigating the death through a post-mortem examination, this can impact how long it takes to arrange a funeral.
 This is because the body cannot be released until the coroner’s investigation is complete and permission for burial or cremation is granted.